 How to Make Tarka Daal

-The latest in our “How To Make” series from our Community Chef Iain is tarka daal and garam masala.
-Iain will take you through the recipes step by step with some photos to guide you.
+The latest in our “How To Make” series from our Community Chef Iain is Tarka Daal and Garam Masala.
+Iain will take you through the recipes step by step to guide you.

-Tarka daal is a lentil dish lightly spiced with deep flavours.
-It can be eaten simply with bread, accompaniment to a main meal or used as a base for curry sauces or even soups.
+Tarka Daal is a lentil dish lightly spiced and deep flavoured dish that can be eaten simply with bread, accompaniment to a main meal or used as a base for curry sauces or even soups.

 3 Star anise